 Using open-ended questions, you expect the audience to develop an answer.
 This is the typical situation of a Q&A session.
 However, this technique enables you to open a real discussion with members of the audience.
 However, people may answer what they feel without a filter, so they can impede you if you are uncomfortable with their answer.

-This is an incredibly powerful technique, but at the same time, you risk getting controversial opinions by freeing people to develop their discourse.
+This is an incredibly powerful technique for creating presentation hook ideas, but at the same time, you risk getting controversial opinions by freeing people to develop their discourse.

 Also, be sure that everybody can be heard when talking from the audience, because they’re not standing in front of everybody with a microphone.
 Sometimes you have a hostesses who may bring the microphone to people for them to answer, but this depends on the size of the event.
 You’ll be in charge of picking somebody from the audience to answer.

 A good practice is to repeat the answer to the audience in order to make sure everybody heard it.
 By doing so, you’ll give them the feeling of being part of the dialogue and you will show that you are careful to keep everybody in the loop.